-The City of Seattle has long enjoyed a reputation as a city that cares about the housing affordability, availability and attainability-especially for the most vulnerable of its residents.
+The City of Seattle has long enjoyed a reputation as a city that cares about housing affordability, availability and attainability-especially for the most vulnerable of its residents.
 It bears repeating in the context of this report that much has already been done to place Seattle among the "best of class" among cities with respect to affordable housing policy and practice.
 The City has enjoyed socially responsive Mayors and City Council members who have made housing availability and affordability a priority.
 The City is also served by a highly functioning local housing authority (Seattle Housing Authority-SHA) which has earned the privilege of deregulation by HUD and has successfully transformed most of their public housing communities into mixed income communities of choice.
 People come to Seattle to learn what works and are never disappointed.
-One reason to recite these accomplishments is to highlight that further change may be difficult.
-The "low hanging fruit" of previously implemented policy initiatives have been instituted, making future marginal change more difficult.
+One reason to recite these accomplishments is to highlight that further change may only result in marginal increase or impact.
+The "low hanging fruit" of the most impactful policies/programs have already been implemented.